microsoft/typespec/docs/extending-cadl/emitter-framework.md

 ### Extending `TypeEmitter`

 TypeEmitters are classes and explicitly support subclassing, so you can customize an existing emitter by extending it and overriding any methods you want to customize in your subclass.
 In fact, emitters you find out in the ecosystem are likely not to work without creating a subclass, because they only know how to emit types, but you need to provide the scope for any declarations it wants to create.
-For example, if we have a base `TypeScriptEmitter` that can convert Cadl into TypeScript, we might extend it to tell it to put all declarations in the same file:
+For example, if we have a base `TypeScriptEmitter` that can convert TypeSpec into TypeScript, we might extend it to tell it to put all declarations in the same file:

 ```typescript
 class MyTsEmitter extends TypeScriptEmitter {